Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 Yes.
 The derivation method only affects relationship between the key and its parent, but does not affect how other keys are derived from that key.
 Note that secrecy of all derived private keys (both hardened and non-hardened, at all levels) from a non-hardened key depends on keeping either the parent extended public key secret, or all non-hardened sibling keys secret.

-**Why this scheme uses variable-length selectors instead of 31-bit indices as in BIP32?**
+**Why does this scheme use variable-length selectors instead of 31-bit indices as in BIP32?**

 In our experience index-based derivation is not always convenient and can be extended to longer selectors only through additional derivation levels which is less efficient (e.g. 128-bit selectors would require 5 scalar multiplications in BIP32).
 However, users are free to use integer selectors by simply encoding them as 32-bit or 64-bit integers and passing to ChainKD.
 If you need to mix integer- and string-based indexing, you could prepend a type byte or use a standard encoding such as [Protocol Buffers](https://developers.google.com/protocol-buffers/) or [JSON](http://www.json.org).